 What will the final version look like?

-The design uses virtual scenography and digital tools in every part of the game in order to facilitates interaction between students and encourage reflections around the political work.
+The design uses virtual scenography and digital tools in every part of the game in order to facilitate interaction between students and encourage reflections around the political work.
 Working in groups representing fictional political parties, the students interview virtual stakeholders illustrated by video projections, create content for fictional news cast and social media posts published in the game.
 Finally, they vote on the acts proposed in a replica of the Chamber of the Danish Parliament.
 As such, the scenography plays a significant role in enhancing the experience and inviting the students to fully take on their role.

 A digital dashboard helps the students maintain an overview of the game as it progresses.
 Here, they keep notes of the information they gather along the way, rank the importance of stakeholders, and check the status of their current tasks.
 With the dashboard, they are given the freedom to be self-organising as a group and it serves as a point of reference when discussing the next move.